cygni/cygni-competence-7-databases/neo4j/README.md

 match ()-[r:REPORTED_ON]->() set r.rating = 92 return r
 ```

-since we only have one relationsship of type reported_on, we do not have to be specific on which one
+since we only have one relationship of type reported_on, we do not have to be specific on which one

 5. Add a the grape type reisling,  Prancing Wolf Ice Wine is a reisling so lets add a relationship between them a the same time of type grape_type and style ice_wine
 ```